nikhilnair31/DeSo/README.md

         - [ ] Include the the public key of the user for comments to?
     - [ ] Deleting
         - [ ] Include a group consensus mechanism to delete posts if flagged by enough users
+            - [ ] While adding to reportcount consider the user's trust status to influence reportcount weight
+            - [ ] Remove the post automatically if the report count is X% of the total interactions on the post (including likecount, commentcount etc.)
+            - [ ] Calculate trust score for each user on each interaction and give priority to those in the top 80%th
 * Login Component
     - [ ] Can't seem to generate duplicate users with the same username so just ensure that that's the case
 * NFT
+	- [ ] Update the smart contract to make the paytomint cost flexible (ALSO MAKE IT SO YOU GET PAYED ON PAYTOMINT COMPLETING)
 	- [ ] See if to include additional data in metadata and if you can write other data into blockchain
 * Completed
     - [x] Search for all of a User's posts and then filter depending on user's public key